-The CROP Organization’s Career Campus is a live-in training facility that serves returning citizens by providing a short-term housing solution throughout their participation in the innovative 18-month Ready for Life program.
-Residents at the Career Campus are provided with full amenities and weekly stipends to facilitate an optimal learning environment over the course of the training program.
+The CROP Campus is a live-in training facility that serves returning citizens by providing a short-term housing solution throughout their participation in the innovative Ready for Life program.
+Residents at the Campus are provided with wrapround services, including group and individual counseling, and weekly stipends to facilitate an optimal learning environment over the course of the training program.

 The Four Pillars to Successful Reentry

-During the first six months of the Ready for Life program, participants are guided through a combination of personal leadership training and soft-skills development in Leadership for Life.
+In the first pillar, Leadership for Life, participants are guided through a combination of personal leadership training and professional development.
 CROP’s personal leadership training involves an impactful curriculum that empowers its participants, thereby helping them to become authentic leaders of their own lives.
 This innovative course of study utilizes participants’ experiences as their foundation for learning and cultivates an attitude of responsible productivity.

-CROP’s soft-skills development classes, which run parallel to the leadership training, represent CROP’s deep appreciation of the fact that returning citizens require specific tools in order to thrive within the work environment.
-Participants are taught a comprehensive battery of soft skills that include:
+CROP’s soft-skills development classes reflect CROP’s deep understanding that returning citizens require specific tools to thrive within the work environment.
+Participants are taught a comprehensive battery of skills that include:

 - Emotional Intelligence

 - Communication Skills

 - Growth Mindset

 Skilled for Life marks the beginning of participants’ vocational training.
 Program participants pursue a specific career path during this course of training; career opportunities will be selected by CROP based on market demand and skill requirements.
 In light of CROP’s Bay Area location, we are committed to tech equity and expanding opportunities for formerly incarcerated individuals in the technology sector.
 This pillar of instruction begins with a Digital Bootcamp to prepare participants with employability technical skills.
 All participants will also receive financial education so they are equipped to take control of their own finances.